rajatb115/SQL-EQU-VIA-LLM/README.md

 # Can the Rookies Cut the Tough Cookie?
-Exploring the Use of LLMs for SQL Equivalence Checking [Experiment, Analysis & Benchmark]
+Exploring the Use of LLMs for SQL Equivalence Checking
 <hr>

 ## Environment Details